 Within each value of ORIGIN, the percentage of observations for each value of DRIVETRAIN is calculated.

-Since PCTN is nested within ORIGIN, the denominator(DRIVETRAIN) is the total count for that value of ORIGIN.
+Since PCTN is nested within ORIGIN, the denominator(DRIVETRAIN) is the total count for that ORIGIN value.

 Percentage Generation Statistics

-Instead of providing denominator in angular brackets, you can also use several percentage generation statistics.
+Instead of providing denominators in angular brackets, you can also use several percentage generation statistics.
 For these statistics, the denominator is predetermined.